 - Proven Results: Websites and businesses respond to Minc Law!
 As mentioned above, we’ve removed over 25,000 pieces of libelous and false content from the web, and know who to work with.
 Having worked tirelessly with countless website administrators, content managers, and third-party arbitration firms, we know what it takes to secure swift and permanent results!

 Don’t hesitate!
-Reach out to us today to schedule your free, initial no-obligation defamation consultation by calling us at (216) 373-7706, or scheduling a meeting by filling out our online contact form!
+Reach out to us today to schedule your free, initial no-obligation defamation consultation with an intake specialist by calling us at (216) 373-7706, or scheduling a meeting by filling out our online contact form!

 It’s time to take back your online reputation!